husna010494/COVID-south-korea-/README.md

  g. status: 1: uncensored , 0: censored

+2. The independent variables are sex and age
-2. The library: MASS, survival, randomForestSRC, alabama, tidyverse, survivalROC, car.
+3. The library: MASS, survival, randomForestSRC, alabama, tidyverse, survivalROC, car.
-3. The code for stacked method is in COVID.R.
+4. The code for stacked method is in COVID.R.
 Please, change the root for specific folder.
-4. To know the weight, just write stacked.est$alphas
+5. To know the weight, just write stacked.est$alphas
-5. Result
+6. Result

 a.
 The qqplot shows that the lognormal distribution is better distribution for the dataset